-Should I Buy a House in Denver in 2019?
+Should I Buy a House in Denver in 2020?

 Should you buy a home in Denver this year?
-There is no simply “yes” or “no” answer to this question.
+There is no simple “yes” or “no” answer to this question.
 It’s the kind of question that must be considered on an individual basis, due to the many variables involved.

 But for many would-be buyers, current conditions in Denver are ideal for buying a home.
-Here are some recent real estate market and mortgage trends to help you decide if you should buy a home in 2019.
+Here are some recent real estate market and mortgage trends to help you decide if you should buy a home in 2020.

 Looking forward, analysts expect rates to remain under the 4.0% mark throughout 2020 and average about 3.8% by the end of the year.
 So, from a mortgage rate perspective, now could be a good time to buy a house in Denver, Colorado.

 2. Denver home price increases have slowed (but are expected to pick up again).

 As for the whole rent-versus-buy question, consider this.
-The median rent in Denver is $2,200.
-If you were to buy a house in Denver at the current median price of $422,400 with a 10% down payment at today’s mortgage rate for a 30-year fixed-rate mortgage, your mortgage payments would be $1,754 per month.
+The median rent in Denver is $2,150.
+If you were to buy a house in Denver at the current median price of $454,900 with a 10% down payment at today’s mortgage rate for a 30-year fixed-rate mortgage, your mortgage payments would be $1,830 per month.
 You could actually be paying less by owning as opposed to renting.

 3. The Denver market has cooled (but won’t stay that way).

 Denver is notorious for having home price increases that have steadily outpaced wage increases, and given the recent slow in price growth, the market seems to be shifting in favor of buyers.

 As such, now may be the ideal time to get into the market and take advantage of plateaued prices and historically low interest rates before they start on an upward trend once again.
 This is especially true considering the fact that prices are expected to pick up the pace somewhat in 2020.
 Buyers who get in the market now can take advantage of stagnant prices and benefit from an increase in appreciation as their home properties increase in value over the coming months and years.

-First-time buyers who are wondering if they should buy a house in Denver in 2019 or 2020 should pay close attention to this trend.
+First-time buyers who are wondering if they should buy a house in Denver in 2020 should pay close attention to this trend.
 Houses in the metro area will likely be more expensive next year than they are now.
 Here’s more advice for first-time buyers.